S

 Exercise

-A German Shepherd will require at least an hour of vigorous exercise every day.
+A German Shepherd will require between 60 and 120 minutes of exercise daily, including vigorous activities.
 They enjoy a wide range of different exercises, including long walks, hiking, catches, agility challenges, and even dock diving.
 It is a good idea to have a fenced yard in which it can run around and play.
 When going out around the neighborhood, it should be kept on a leash at almost all times.
 It does have a tendency to become distracted and start exploring its surroundings, even if properly trained.

 Puppies